 D.C.
-Council votes to allow landlords to evict dangerous tenants
+Council votes to let landlords evict dangerous tenants, but not to raise rent

 Lewis George objected, saying the bill would “create incentives for landlords to pressure current tenants to move out.”

+Bowser has expressed concerns about the size of the halfway house but also says the city needs some type of facility for recently released prisoners.
+She said “a high bar has to be achieved” to seize land by eminent domain.

+Gray, Bonds and council chair Phil Mendelson (D) were the only votes in favor of the bill.

-The council approved Bowser’s request to delay releasing the city’s already late budget proposal until next month.
+The council approved Bowser’s request to delay releasing the city’s budget proposal until May 27.
 The mayor was initially supposed to submit her budget to the council in March, but has sought more time to figure out how to incorporate federal coronavirus relief funds into the city’s spending plans.

-On Tuesday, council chair Phil Mendelson (D) said Bowser’s office had again requested to extend the budget deadline until May 27, because the Department of Treasury’s guidance on how states can use federal funds will not be released until May 10.
+The Department of Treasury’s guidance on how states can use federal funds will not be released until May 10.

-Arguing in support of the mayor’s request, Mendelson said he did not want the council to receive an “incomplete and inaccurate budget” that would affect a slew of committee hearings related to how funds are allocated.
+Many lawmakers grumbled about the delay, saying it will limit the council’s ability to help shape the spending plan, especially as a new school year approaches.

+“I’m trying to be an equal co-partner in government here, and I feel like I’m being forced to rubber stamp what the mayor’s sending,” said Council member Christina Henderson (I-At Large).